-The Bucks County Courthouse is located in the center of Doylestown, at Main and Court Streets, though a new courthouse, part of the “Bucks County Justice Center,” is currently being constructed a block or so away.
-Originally, the county seat, and the courthouse, were in Bristol, then Newtown, before finally ending up in Doylestown.
+The Bucks County Courthouse is located in the center of Doylestown, at 100 North Main Street, just across the street from the former courthouse site (which is now home to Bucks County administrative offices).
+This is part of the “Bucks County Justice Center.”
+There is a parking garage, and lot, for the Bucks County Justice Center, nearby at Union Street and North Broad Street.
+Originally, the county seat, and the courthouse, was in Bristol, then Newtown, before finally ending up in Doylestown.

 Though the region’s many farms have now dwindled in number, making room for the numerous housing communities, and industry is fairly light, there is a vibrant workforce in the city.
 From national franchises, to locally-owned businesses, from shops and restaurants, to manufacturers and distributors, to buyers and sellers, Doylestown is home to a wide range of occupations.

 Injured workers in Doylestown have access to excellent medical treatment at Doylestown Hospital, as well as at St Mary Medical Center, in nearby Langhorne.
+Notably, St Mary Medical Center is a designated trauma center.
 The area also has many therapy, diagnostic testing, and medical supply choices.
 Orthopedic surgeons, neurologists, and pain management specialists are all plentiful in the region.

 Over the years, we have represented many residents of Doylestown, and its surrounding areas.
 Many different types of workers have used our services, including county employees, teachers, auto mechanics, police officers, clerical staff and retail employees.
 A large reason why our firm is chosen is simple – we do not handle any type of legal matter other than Pennsylvania workers’ compensation cases.
 That is all our attorneys do, every day of the week.